notloged/usenet-drive/README.md

 ### Fields

+- `dry_run` (bool): Whether to do real uploads or just generate fake nzb.
+Default value is `false`.
+Use it just to test the configuration.
 - `provider` (UsenetProvider): The Usenet provider for uploading.
 - `file_whitelist` ([]string): The list of allowed file extensions.
 For example, `[".mkv", ".mp4"]`, in this case only files with the extensions `.mkv` and `.mp4` will be uploaded to usenet.
 Take care not upload files that change frequently, like subtitules or text files, since they will be uploaded every time they change.
 In usenet you can not edit files.
 - `nyuu_version` (string): The version of [Nyuu](https://github.com/animetosho/Nyuu).
 Default value is `0.4.1`.
 Used for upload files to usenet.